Available PhD Topics

 We are an observational group, covering the full spectrum from developing forefront instruments for ground and space-based telescopes, to conducting challenging observations and interpreting the results in astrophysical terms.
 Our main science topics are the formation and evolution of galaxies at redshifts between 1 and 3, and the physics of galactic nuclei across cosmic time.
 To this end we use state-of-the-art near-infrared, far-infrared and millimeter imaging and spectroscopy at high resolution.
 Key results have been the unambiguous detection of the supermassive black hole in the center of our galaxy through stellar orbits, the identification of star formation as the main power source of dusty ultraluminous galaxies by mid-infrared spectroscopy, the first substantial survey of high redshift galaxy dynamics using integral field spectroscopy, and the first studies of cold gas and far-infrared luminosities of distant massive 'normal' galaxies.
 These results are part of our pursuit of issues like existence and growth of black holes in galactic nuclei, gas dynamics and fuelling of AGNs, nature and evolution of star forming galaxies at low and high redshift, the properties of starburst galaxies, and galactic outflows.
 Within our own Galaxy, research focusses on the physical and chemical evolution of dense gas associated with protostars and protoplanetary disks, with special emphasis on the role of water.

 Our strength is the combination of instrumental development with world-class observational and interpretational research.
-In the near-infrared, we have led or significantly contributed to: SINFONI, the near infrared field imaging spectrometer for the ESO VLT, NACO, the diffraction limited imager for the ESO VLT, the PARSEC laser for the ESO VLT laser guide star facility, the KMOS multi-IFU spectrograph for the VLT, and the MOS unit for the LUCI imager/spectrometer for the Large Binocular Telescope (LBT).
+In the near-infrared, we have led or significantly contributed to: SINFONI, the near infrared field imaging spectrometer for the ESO VLT, NACO, the diffraction limited imager for the ESO VLT, the PARSEC laser for the ESO VLT laser guide star facility, the KMOS multi-IFU spectrograph for the VLT, and the MOS unit for the LUCI imager/spectrometer at the Large Binocular Telescope (LBT).
 We are the PI Institute for the far-infrared camera/spectrometer PACS, one of the three instruments on-board the Herschel Space Observatory, in operation from 2009-2013.
-Projects under development the ERIS diffraction limited imager and spectrograph for the VLT, the ARGOS Instrument for the LBT, Gravity for the VLT interferometry, and the diffraction limited first light camera MICADO for the planned European Extremely Large Telescope.
+We are currently commissioning GRAVITY for the VLT interferometry, and the ARGOS wide field laser AO system for the LBT.
+Projects under development include the ERIS diffraction limited imager and spectrograph for the VLT, and the diffraction limited first light camera MICADO for the planned European Extremely Large Telescope.
 In addition, we have regular access to the facilities at IRAM and ESO.
 Research areas for which we offer PhD theses, and related project pages include:

-- Novel instrumentation concepts in high resolution astronomy by adaptive optics and interferometry - GRAVITY, ARGOS, MICADO, ERIS
+- Novel instrumentation concepts in high resolution astronomy by adaptive optics and interferometry - MICADO, ERIS

-- Exploring galaxy evolution by near-infrared to mm-wave high resolution observations of high redshift galaxies – SINS/KMOS3D/PHIBSS, PEP
+- Exploring galaxy evolution by near-infrared to mm-wave high resolution observations of high redshift galaxies – SINS/KMOS3D/PHIBSS

 - The Black Hole in the center of our Galaxy and its surrounding stellar cluster - a laboratory for understanding black holes and strong gravity – Galactic Center

-- Black holes and star formation in nearby galaxies – AGN, SHINING
+- Black holes and star formation in nearby galaxies – AGN

 For more details visit the homepage MPE Infrared-Astronomy.